Simone Rota: Philippines

 In October 2013, Rota showed interest in playing in the United Football League to have more chances of being selected by the Philippines national football team.
 He signed with Stallion FC in January 2014.

-In January 2017, Ceres-Negros announced that they had signed Rota, along with few other players, to play for the club.
-He went on to join Davao Aguilas later in the year.
+In January 2017, Ceres-Negros announced that they had signed Rota, along with few other players, to play for the club ahead of the 2017 AFC Cup.
+He went on to join Davao Aguilas later in the year to play in the Philippines Football League (PFL).

+Rota joined PFL club Kaya–Iloilo in February 2019.
+He retired from football at age 41 on December 11, 2025 after playing Kaya's 2025–26 AFC Champions League Two group stage match against the Pohang Steelers.

 International career

 Italy

 Rota represented the Italy U20 Lega Pro team at the 2005–06 Mirop Cup.

 Philippines

-Rota received his first call up for the Philippines national football team in February 2014, making his international debut in a friendly match against Malaysia on 1 March 2014.
+Rota received his first call up for the Philippines national football team in February 2014, making his international debut in a friendly match against Malaysia on March 1, 2014.
 He scored his first international goal in the 2014 AFC Challenge Cup group stage match against Laos on 22 May 2014.

-In August 2016 Rota suffered a serious ACL tear that would rule him out for the rest of the year, including the 2016 AFF Championship in which the Philippines were the host.
+In August 2016, Rota suffered a serious ACL tear that would rule him out for the rest of the year, including the 2016 AFF Championship in which the Philippines were the host.

+Rota returned in the 2019 AFC Asian Cup qualifiers and was part of the team which won against the final qualifier match against Tajikistan, which secured a berth for the Philippines in the 2019 AFC Asian Cup.

+His final cap for the national team was in June 2022 window for the 2023 AFC Asian Cup qualifiers.